The Common Veteran’s Season 2

 a.
 Share personal stories from the Common Veterans about their favorite meals on Free Lunch Day.

 i.
-What changes when a Veteran dines with Veteran?
+What changes when a Veteran dines with another Veteran?

 1. Shared experiences